RicRicci22/dncs-lab/README.md

   ```
   route -nve
   ```
   This command show on the terminal the routing table of the virtual machine.
-Reading the table is pretty easy, we have the destination and the netmask (here called genmask) and the gateway.
+Reading the table is pretty easy, we have the destination and the net-mask (here called gen-mask) and the gateway.
 In this case we have add a static route, that send packet destinate to every other subnet to the gateway (the router-1 eth1 interface ip).
 This is visible in the third line of the table.

 ## Switch